KolatimiDave/Computer-Pointer-Controller/README.md

 *    -hpp, headpose_prob_threshold, specify probaility threshold for the head pose model
 *    -flp, facial_landmark_prob_threshold, specify probaility threshold for the facial landmark model
 *    -gep, gaze_estimation_prob_threshold, specify probaility threshold for the gaze estimation model

+- default value for probability threshold of all models is 0.5

 ## Benchmarks